 If you’re calculating the THC or CBD dosages for a cannabutter recipe, it shouldn’t matter whether you use regular butter or unsalted butter.
 What will matter is the amount of butter you use.

-The correct dosage is unique to each person, as we all have endocannabinoid systems that control our tolerance level.
+Everyone is different, and this is general educational information rather than personalized medical advice.
+The right amount is unique to each person, since we all have endocannabinoid systems that affect our tolerance.
 If you have done the math above to calculate the total mg of THC but still feel unsure where to start, check out my guide to dosing edibles safely and effectively.
-I recommend starting with the microdosing method.
-As a good rule of thumb, low doses of 1-3 mg THC are a good place to start.
+Many people choose to start low and go slow, often beginning with the microdosing method — for example, some begin with a small amount such as 1-3 mg of THC and adjust from there.
 If you are feeling lost, you can also check out my beginner’s guide to using cannabis.
-If you’re feeling and need to know you’re consuming an exact dose, my most popular edible product, Micro Gummies, can help you get started.
+If you want to know you’re consuming an exact dose, my most popular edible product, Micro Gummies, can help you get started.

 A segment of the population reports feeling no effects from cannabis consumed in edible form or only when a very high dose is consumed.
 This can depend on a variety of factors, including your individual metabolism, what you’ve eaten, the decarboxylation process, and the potency of edibles consumed.
 If you do not feel the effects of edibles despite consistent doses and correct time intervals, check out this guide.
-Ultimately, you may need to explore more efficient ways to consume cannabis, such as cannabis-infused oil used as sublingual tinctures
+Ultimately, you may need to explore more efficient ways to consume cannabis, such as cannabis-infused oil used as sublingual tinctures.

 My goal in providing this calculator is that you can avoid consuming too high of a THC dose.
 Consuming too much THC is uncomfortable and can alter your ability to perform basic functions.
 Adverse effects may include dry mouth, racing heart, and even a panic attack.
-That is why it is important to exercise a side of caution and use the right amount of cannabis before getting started.
+That is why it is important to exercise caution and use the right amount of cannabis before getting started.
 Seek professional medical advice if needed.

 I have had requests for a topical dosage calculator and a tincture calculator.
-Still, this calculator here can work and is a great option for calculating total THC for both tinctures and topicals
+Still, this calculator here can work and is a great option for calculating total THC for both tinctures and topicals.

 This calculator is for educational purposes only, but if you are looking for the best way to take your cannabis education to the next level, my Edibles Made Easy Course was designed for you!
 This course can transform any home cook into a cannabis chef in a few simple steps.
 Consider it your complete marijuana handbook for the kitchen!